Southern France Road Trip 2026: Route, Map & Provence

 - Châteauneuf-du-Pape: One of the world's most famous red wines.
 A small village with the ruins of a papal palace on the Rhône plateau.
 Tasting €10–20.

 - Bandol: A smaller appellation near Toulon, specializing in rosé.
-Top domaines: Domaine Tempier, Château Pibarnon.
+Top Domaines: Domaine Tempier, Château Pibarnon.

 Camargue on the map of southern France: Flamingos, horses and wild nature